Updated November 18, 2023

 - PV = Rs.
 4715

-Present value means today’s value of the cash flow to be received at a future point of time and present value factor formula is a tool/formula to calculate a present value of a future cash flow.
-The concept of present value is useful in making a decision by assessing the present value of a future cash flow.
-Given a situation where you have to decide whether to receive or pay any amount of sum today or in future, assessing present value of future cash flows helps in taking effective decisions by comparing today’s cash flow with a present value of future cash flow.
+Present value means today’s cash flow value to be received at a future point in time, and the present value factor formula is a tool/formula to calculate the present value of future cash flow.
+The concept of present value is useful in making a decision by assessing the present value of future cash flow.
+Given a situation where you have to decide whether to receive or pay any sum today or in the future, assessing the present value of future cash flows helps make effective decisions by comparing today’s cash flow with the present value of future cash flow.

-Present Value of Future Cash Flow is nothing but the intrinsic value of the Cash Flow due to be received in future.
-It is a representative amount which states that instead of waiting for the Future Cash Flows if you want the amount today, then how much would you receive.
-Obviously, the present value of the future cash flows is lower than the future cash flows in an absolute sense as it is based on the concept of Time Value of Money.
-As per the concept of time value of money, money received today would be of higher value compared to money received in future as money received today can be reinvested to earn interest on it.
+The present Value of Future Cash Flow is the intrinsic value of the Cash Flow due to be received in the future.
+It is a representative amount stating that instead of waiting for the Future Cash Flows, if you want the amount today, how much would you receive?
+The present value of the future cash flows is lower than the future cash flows in an absolute sense as it is based on the concept of the Time Value of Money.
+As per the concept of the time value of money, money received today would be of higher value than money received in the future as money received today can be reinvested to earn interest.
 Also, money received today reduces any risk of uncertainty.
-In short, longer the time in receiving money lower will be its current value.
+In short, the longer the time in receiving money lower its current value.

-A very important component in present value factor is the discounting rate.
-Discounting rate is the rate at which the value of future cash flow is determined.
-Discount rate depends on the risk-free rate and risk premium of an investment.
-Even, each cash flow stream can be discounted at a different discount rate, because of variation in expected inflation rate and risk premium, but for simplicity purpose, we generally prefer to use single discounting rate.
-Discounting rate is very similar to interest rate i.e. if you invest in a government security, then interest rates are low as it is considered to be risk-free, similarly interest rate of FD are higher than government security because of higher risk than government security, and similarly in corporate deposits of different companies of different credit rating.
+A very important component of the present value factor is the discounting rate.
+Discounting rate is the rate at which future cash flow value is determined.
+The discount rate depends on an investment’s risk-free rate and risk premium.
+Each cash flow stream can be discounted at a different discount rate because of variations in the expected inflation rate and risk premium.
+Still, for simplicity purposes, we generally prefer to use a single discounting rate.
+Discounting rate is very similar to interest rate i.e. if you invest in government security, interest rates are low as it is considered risk-free.
+Similarly, the interest rate of FD is higher than government security because of higher risk than a government security, and similarly in corporate deposits of different companies of different credit ratings.

 Significance and Use of Present Value Factor Formula

 The concept of present value is very useful for making decisions based on capital budgeting techniques or for arriving at a correct valuation of an investment.
-Hence, it is important for those who are involved in decision making based on capital budgeting, calculating valuations of investments, companies etc.
+Hence, it is important for those involved in decision-making based on capital budgeting, calculating valuations of investments, companies, etc.

-Present Value Factor Formula also acts as a base for other complex formulas for more complex decision making like internal rate of return, discounted payback, net present value, etc. It is also helpful in day to day life of a person, for example, to understand the present value of a home loan EMI or the present value of fixed return investment etc.
+The present Value Factor Formula also acts as a base for other complex formulas for more complex decision-making like internal rate of return, discounted payback, net present value, etc. It is also helpful in day to day life of a person, for example, to understand the present value of a home loan EMI or the present value of fixed return investment, etc.